priyamtejaswin/language/README.md

-# Google AI Language
+Forked from the [Google AI Language repo](https://github.com/google-research/language) to run some experiments and hacks on the ORQA codebase.

-Shared repository for open-sourced projects from the [Google AI Language](https://ai.google/research/teams/language/) team.
+Disclaimer from Google.

-This is not an official Google product.
+> This is not an official Google product.